cacophony-wj/LeS/TROUBLESHOOTING.md

 _Skyrim Special Edition_ is not well supported yet by the _Lover's Lab_ community, or at least not as robustly.
 Most players seeking to use such content do so on _Oldrim_ or _Legendary Edition,_ which unfortunately suffers from an inferior engine as far as stability and memory management goes. _Legendary Edition_ is also not "officially" available on _Steam_ any longer, which discourages mainstream mod (and modlist) authors from supporting it.

 As such, animations triggered from the SE versions of _Defeat_ and _Cursed Loot_ seem to be called in a slightly different fashion than those from _SL Tools_, _SL Solutions_, or _SLEN_.
 They suffer from intolerable script lag at times, regardless of how many mods or animations are installed.
 I understand it's a known issue that is being worked on, but until it is resolved, you'll have to break your immersion a bit.
 If an animation seems stuck, open the console with the tilde key (`), wait for all messages to cycle, then close the console again.
-You may have to repeat this process at least once.
+You may have to repeat this process a couple of times.
 If nothing you do gets an animation to start, post about in [Issues](https://github.com/cacophony-wj/LeS/issues).

 ### My arms won't go into a binder _or_ my hands are floating outside of my bindings _or_ my gag won't go in my mouth _or_ one of these is true for an NPC.